 A graduate of UCLA, Art History, Linda spent several years living in New York City working as the director of Gallery Schlesinger-Boisante.
 Upon her return to Los Angeles, she was part of the curatorial staff at the Museum of Contemporary Art, Los Angeles, before becoming Director of the Manny Silverman Gallery.
 Linda became the second Executive Director of The Samburu Project in early 2016.

 Paul Lekuuk reigns from the Margwe Community in Samburu where The Samburu Project drilled a well in 2007.
 Paul, a quick learner with a natural ability to understand all things mechanical, community leader and all around great guy, became an expert in well maintenance.
-Before he knew it, he was fixing wells out of the goodness of his own heart all around Wamba.
-When Lucas got word of this, he proposed that we bring Paul on to the TSP team.
-Now he’s fixing wells all over Samburu.
+Before he knew it, he was fixing wells all around Wamba.
+It seemed natural for Paul to officially join the TSP team.
+Now he’s fixing TSP wells all over Samburu.
 Paul can be seen, sometimes with one or more of his 7 children on his motorbike, driving through the Samburu landscape on his way to remote communities on duty to repair or inspect TSP wells.

 Alan Leavitt is Managing Director at Trently Advisors, where he oversees personal investments on behalf of a family.
 Alan previously worked at the investment management firm of Beach Point Capital Management, specializing in high yield and distressed securities and workouts.
 He began his career at the international law firm of Latham & Watkins where he worked in the finance department in New York and Los Angeles.
 He has served as a mentor to disadvantaged youth through the Fulfillment Fund.